microsoft/verona/src/parser/parser-notes.md

   meaning the type of the expression
 * `'interface' tupletype` where a type is expected meaning extract an interface from the type

-## Toolchain Errors

-allow std::cerr to be replaced delimit errors to distinguish suberrors

 ## Autogenerate Create